 - Add a parmesan rind into the mix.
 This adds tons of yummy flavor to your soup.
 I save my parmesan rinds in the freezer for special occasions like this.
 I’ve also found that stores sometimes carry parmesan rinds in the cheese section (love that this is happening now!)

 - Season at the end.
 After the soup is cooked, I add in a glug of red wine vinegar to add a bit of acidity (lemon juice also works).
-Then I season really well with salt and pepper.
+Then I season really well with salt and black pepper.
 The amount of seasoning you need will depend on the salt levels of your broth and the canned beans.

-- You can definitely freeze this Instant Pot Minestrone.
-However, the pasta will become soggy, and the soup will become thicker as the pasta will continue to soak up that liquid.
+One note: the pasta will become soggy, and the soup will become thicker as the pasta will continue to soak up that liquid.
 To solve this, I like to prepare the soup without the pasta, then when I’m ready to serve it, I add some cooked pasta to the warm soup.

-What to serve with Minestrone Soup:
+What to serve with it

 - Crostini